New to The Street Announces Corporate Guests Appearances for Airings on TV Episodes 454 and 455 Starting Saturday, April 1, 2023, at 3:30 PM ET

 The following corporate interviews will air on Newsmax TV, Episode 454, on Saturday, April 1, 2023, at 3:30 PM ET:

 2).
-Hemp Cigarettes - Hempacco Co., Inc.'s (NASDAQ: HPCO) ($HPCO) interviews with Sandro Piancone, Co-Founder/CEO, and Jorge Olsen, Chief Marketing Officer.
+Hemp Cigarettes - Hempacco Co., Inc.'s HPCO ($HPCO) interviews with Sandro Piancone, Co-Founder/CEO, and Jorge Olsen, Chief Marketing Officer.

 3).
-Sustainable Solutions - The Sustainable Green Team, Ltd.'s (OTCQX: SGTM) ($SGTM) interview with Tony Raynor, CEO.
+Sustainable Solutions - The Sustainable Green Team, Ltd.'s SGTM ($SGTM) interview with Tony Raynor, CEO.

 4).
-Water Company - OriginClear, Inc.'s (OTC: OCLN) ($OCLN) interviews with Riggs Eckelberry, CEO, and Ken Berenger, Executive Vice-President.
+Water Company - OriginClear, Inc.'s OCLN ($OCLN) interviews with Riggs Eckelberry, CEO, and Ken Berenger, Executive Vice-President.

 5).
-"Sekur Privacy & Sekur Security Segment -The Weekly Hack" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data, Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) ($SWISF) (Sekur®).
+"Sekur Privacy & Sekur Security Segment -The Weekly Hack" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data, Ltd. SWISF SKUR GDT ($SWISF) (Sekur®).

 The following corporate interviews will air on the FOX Business Network, Episode 455, April 3, 2023, at 10:30 PM PT:

 1).
-Molecular Tracking/Tracing - SMX (Security Matters), PLC.'s (NASDAQ: SMX) ($SMX) interviews with Haggi Alon, Founder/Executive Director/CEO.
+Molecular Tracking/Tracing - SMX (Security Matters), PLC.'s SMX ($SMX) interviews with Haggi Alon, Founder/Executive Director/CEO.

 2).
-Wellness Solutions Technologies - Avenir Wellness Solutions, Inc.'s (OTCQB: CURR) ($CURR) interview with Nancy Duitch, CEO.
+Wellness Solutions Technologies - Avenir Wellness Solutions, Inc.'s CURR ($CURR) interview with Nancy Duitch, CEO.

 4).
-Sustainable Solutions - The Sustainable Green Team, Ltd.'s (OTCQX: SGTM) ($SGTM) interview with Tony Raynor, CEO.
+Sustainable Solutions - The Sustainable Green Team, Ltd.'s SGTM ($SGTM) interview with Tony Raynor, CEO.

 5).
 College Sports – BIG EAST Conference's interview with Val Ackerman, BIG EAST Commissioner, and Matt Doherty, Former UNC Basketball Coach, Author, and New to The Street Co-Host.